Key takeaways

 Announce property improvements

-Whether it’s as exciting as a new dog park or as routine as elevator maintenance, you need to keep your residents informed.
-Let them know about planned property improvements to get them excited about upcoming changes.
+Whether it’s as exciting as a new dog park or as routine as elevator maintenance, you must keep your residents informed.
+Let them know about planned property improvements to excite them about upcoming changes.

-Additionally, keep them aware of the possible disruptions these changes can present.
+Additionally, they should be kept aware of any possible disruptions caused by these changes.
 When disruptions are expected, residents are much less likely to be upset or feel inconvenienced.

 Notify residents of new proptech installations